nadiabaig/Haplotyping_linked_reads_tetraploids_PotatoTools/README.md

 ## Constructing haplotype blocks for tetraploids using 10x-reads -- PotatoTools
 ### For QGGP's RIBS meeting only

-This repository provides the bash script , I used for my 10x datasets to get the haplotype blocks for tetraploid genotypes using Hap++ pipeline in combination with H-PoPG (see the reference for github profile and paper).
+This repository provides the bash script , I used for my 10x datasets to get the haplotype blocks of tetraploid genotypes using Hap++ pipeline in combination with H-PoPG (see the reference for github profile and paper).

 ```diff
 @@ Main steps of the pipeline inludes: @@